jianxiaoguo/website/content/en/docs/applications/using-dryccfile.md

 A manifest has three top-level sections.

-- build – Specifies the to buildDockerfile
+- build – Specifies the to build Dockerfile
 - run – Specifies the release phase tasks to execute
 - deploy  – Specifies process types and the commands to run for each type